CleverStack/angular-seed/README.md

 2. Install a package doing: `$ bower install packageName[@version]`
 3. Remove a package doing: `$ bower uninstall packageName`

-#### Contributing
+#### Deploying
-We welcome all help, but please follow this guidelines (Work In Progress):

-1. We follow this [Git Commit Message Conventions](https://docs.google.com/document/d/12niRA9r8j8C4W0_0y_fRrKDjKIq2DBknbkrWQQl1taI/).
-Thou it's not entirely mandatory, we generate Changelogs with this so please keep in mind.
+Take the `dist` folder generated after `$ grunt build` and put it wherever you want:

+1. Serve it off `nginx`, `express`.
+2. Thou we use and recommend `S3` and `CloudFront`.

-#### Known Issues
+## Known Issues
 1. Sometimes the components folder doesn't get populated after setup raising weird erros in the browser.
 Calling `$ bower i` solves this issue.

 2. EPEERINVALID after `npm i` or `npm run-script setup`.
 A recent update in Karma brought dependency management problems.
 We recommend to wipe `karma` out completely (and all globally installed plugins) and re install by running `npm run-script setup`.
 [Read more here](https://github.com/karma-runner/karma/issues/483)

 3. `npm run-script setup` gives EACCESS error.
 Try running it with `sudo`.

+## Contributing
+We welcome all help, but please follow this guidelines (Work In Progress):

+1. We follow this [Git Commit Message Conventions](https://docs.google.com/document/d/12niRA9r8j8C4W0_0y_fRrKDjKIq2DBknbkrWQQl1taI/).
+Thou it's not entirely mandatory, we generate Changelogs with this so please keep in mind.